zophiezlan/substance-scrubber/README.md

    - Adjust brush size and blur radius
 5. **Save** - Download your anonymized image

 **Security Note:** The blur function uses cryptographically secure pixel shuffling with noise injection.
 However, for the highest security on critical information, use the paint tool.
+When sharing photos of drugs or paraphernalia for community alerts, intentionally cover backgrounds, hands, or any distinguishing surfaces before upload.

 ## Development